MicrosoftDocs/bing-docs/bing-docs/bing-image-search/quickstarts/nodejs.md

 ---
 title: "Quickstart: Search for images using the Bing Image Search REST API and Node.js"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use this quickstart to send image search requests to the Bing Image Search REST API using JavaScript, and JSON responses.
-services: cognitive-services
+services: bing-search-services
-documentationcenter: ''
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-image-search
 ms.topic: quickstart
-ms.date: 05/08/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
-ms.custom: seodec2018
 ---

 # Quickstart: Search for images using the Bing Image Search REST API and Node.js